 1. New limits on overdraft fees

-Some Californians consumers may breathe a sigh of relief when it comes to overdraft fees.
+Some Californians may breathe a sigh of relief when it comes to overdraft fees.
 As of Jan.
 1, state-regulated banks and credit unions have been prohibited from charging a fee for withdrawals that are immediately declined due to insufficient funds.

 In addition, starting in 2026, overdraft fees at credit unions will be limited to $14, unless a lower federal limit is set.

 According to the Consumer Financial Protection Bureau, overdraft fees and non-sufficient funds fees totaled $5.8 billion across the country in 2023.
-In late 2024, the agency says it took action regarding big banks and overdraft fees, which it estimates will save consumers $5 billion annually.
+In late 2024, the agency says it took action regarding big banks and overdraft fees, which it estimates would save consumers $5 billion annually.

 Invest in real estate without the headache of being a landlord